Whiteknight/Acquaintance/README.md

 ## Project
 ### Status

-Acquaintance is currently in an pre-release state and is likely not ready for production uses.
+Acquaintance 1.0.1 is released and ready for most use.
-It is under active development and new features are being added and bugs are being resolved on a regular basis.
+Acquaintance 2.0.0 is under active development with many improvements and breaking changes.

 ### Contributing

 Feedback, bug reports and feature requests are accepted and appreciated.
-If you'd like to make a fork and start putting together Pull Requests, please talk to me first.
-I maintain a lot of local branches to experiment with various features and changes, so I don't want you to waste time duplicating something that I already have.

 ## Introduction